Internet of Things, IoT

 In 1990, John Romki, one of the creators of the TCP / IP protocol, connected his toaster to the Internet and made it turn on and off remotely.
 This device was the first in the world "Internet thing".
 In the period from 2008 to 2009, according to Cisco analysts, the number of devices connected to the World Wide Web exceeded the population of the Earth.

-The modern Internet consists of thousands of corporate, scientific, government and home computer networks.
-Networking of different architecture and topology is carried out using the IP protocol.
+The modern Internet consists of thousands of corporate, scientific, government, and home computer networks.
+Networking of different architecture and topologies is carried out using the IP protocol.
 Each member of the Network is assigned an IP address, either permanent or temporary (dynamic).